kantologist/academic-site/content/project/seren.md

 +++
-title = "Deep Classification Network for Monocular Depth Estimation"
+title = "SEREN: A Differential Privacy
+Application for Networking"

 # View.
 #   1 = List